CCM-SK/admin-toolbox/SECURITY.md

 - Exports happen only after an explicit user click

 ## Important boundary
 GitHub Pages serves application code to browser.
-The local-only guarantee applies to the files and text that the operator processes with the application, not to the application source.
+The local-only applies to the files and text that the operator processes with the application.
+Not to the application source.

 ## Audit recommendations
 For operational assurance case a reviewer can inspect: